Robby Hammock: Playing career

 In 2004, Hammock made two brief minor league stops before rejoining the Diamondbacks.
 He played in 62 games, starting 46 at catcher and hit .241 with 16 doubles that season.
 On May 18, 2004, he caught Randy Johnson's perfect game.

 Hammock did not appear in a major league game in 2005, and only played in three games for the Triple-A Tucson Sidewinders.
 He was on the roster for the 2006 Sidewinders, in which he played multiple positions.
 He was called up after the Sidewinders won the Pacific Coast League Championship game, and appeared in only one game.

 Hammock was non-tendered following the 2008 season, and became a free agent.
 On January 12, 2009, he signed a minor league contract with an invitation to spring training with the Baltimore Orioles.

 On February 1, 2010, Hammock signed a minor league contract with the Colorado Rockies.
 On April 3, 2010, Hammock was traded to the New York Yankees for a player to be named later.
 Hammock signed a minor league contract with the Diamondbacks for the 2011 season.
+He spent most of the year with the Reno Aces, observing manager Brett Butler.

 Coaching career

+Arizona Diamondbacks

-Hammock began his coaching career in the D-Backs' minor-league system, managing in 2014 for the Visalia Rawhide and 2015 and 2016 for the Mobile BayBears.
+Hammock began his coaching career in the D-Backs' minor-league system as hitting coach of the Arizona League Diamondbacks in 2012, then in 2013 was manager of the Missoula Osprey.
+The following year, he managed the Visalia Rawhide.
+In 2015 and 2016, Hammock managed the Mobile BayBears.

-In November 2016 Hammock was named as quality control/catching coach for the Arizona Diamondbacks.
+In November 2016, Hammock was named as quality control/catching coach for the Diamondbacks.
+He retained the role for the 2018 through 2021 seasons.

 In October 2018, Hammock was named the manager of the Tigres del Licey of the Dominican Winter League.

+San Diego Padres

-As of 2022, Hammock is the hitting coach for the El Paso Chihuahuas, Triple-A affiliate for the San Diego Padres.
+In 2022, Hammock was the hitting coach for the El Paso Chihuahuas, Triple-A affiliate for the San Diego Padres.

+Pittsburgh Pirates

+Hammock was the manager of the 2023 Greensboro Grasshoppers, High-A affiliate for the Pittsburgh Pirates.

+Starting in 2024, Hammock was named the manager of the Altoona Curve.

+San Diego Padres (second stint)

+On January 9, 2025, it was announced that Hammock would be joining the major league coaching staff of the San Diego Padres.